woojinnn/CS-APP/README.md

 ## Communication

-- Course-related announcements and information will be posted on the [website](https://github.com/kaist-cp/cs230) or on the [GitHub issue tracker](https://github.com/kaist-cp/cs230/issues).
+- Course-related announcements and information will be posted on the [website](https://cp-git.kaist.ac.kr/cs230/cs230) or on the [issue tracker](https://cp-git.kaist.ac.kr/cs230/cs230/-/issues).
 You are expected to read all announcements within 24 hours of their being posted.
 It is highly recommended to watch the repository so that new announcements will automatically be delivered to you email address.

 - Ask your questions via email to [the instructor](https://cp.kaist.ac.kr/jeehoon.kang) or [the head TA](https://cp.kaist.ac.kr/kyeongmin.cho) **only if** they are either confidential or personal.
-Otherwise, ask questions in [this repository's issue tracker](https://github.com/kaist-cp/cs230/issues).
+Otherwise, ask questions in the [issue tracker](https://cp-git.kaist.ac.kr/cs230/cs230/-/issues).
 Unless otherwise specified, don't send emails to non-head TAs.
 Any questions failing to do so (e.g. email questions on course materials) will not be answered.

     + I'm requiring you to ask questions online first for two reasons.
 First, clearly writing a question is the first step to reach an answer.
 Second, you can benefit from questions and